grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/12 Execution context variables.md

 Current VU number in use.
 The value is assigned incrementally for each new VU instance, starting from one.
 The variable will be 0 while executing the setup and teardown functions.

-### ⚠️ To note when running in the k6 Cloud
+> ### ⚠️ Running in the k6 Cloud
+>
+>When you run your tests in the [k6 Cloud](/cloud), the **\_\_VU** value you get will be per server/load generator.
+You can read the details in the (cloud docs)[/cloud/cloud-faq/general-questions/#how-many-vus-can-be-run-from-the-same-dedicated-ip].
+>

-When you run your tests in the [k6 Cloud](/cloud) you will have additional [environment variables](/using-k6/environment-variables) that will tell you on which server, load zone and distribution of the test you are currently executing.
-You can read more about them [here](/using-k6/environment-variables).
+>In k6-cloud you will also have additional [environment variables](/cloud/creating-and-running-a-test/cloud-tests-from-the-cli/#environment-variables) that will tell you on which server, load zone and distribution of the test you are currently executing.

-The **\_\_VU** environment variable may also behave differently while running a test in the cloud.
-This is because the **\_\_VU** value is shown _per server instance running you test_.
-How many servers we use depends on the size of your test and how you spread it across different load zones.
-So for a larger test, the value of **\_\_VU** will likely not reflect the actual _total_ number of VUs in your test at a given moment.

-- For tests using **1-999** VUs per load zone, we use server instances that handle 300 VU's per machine.
-So for a 900 VU test using one load zone, there will be three instances and the value of **\_\_VU** will vary from 1-300 per machine.
-- For tests using **1000-4001** VUs per load zone, we use server instances that handle 1200 VUs per machine.
-So for a 1000 VU, 1-load-zone test, your **\_\_VU** value will go all the way to 1000.
-- For tests with **>4001** VUs per load zone, we use instances that handle 5000 VUs per machine.

-> Note that these are the _defaults_.
-If you have specific requirements, please contact k6 support for a custom solution.

-As an example, if you run a 1000 VU test evenly distributed over two load zones, there are 500 VUs per load zone.
-Since this is in the 1-999 VU bracket, we'll use server instances that handle 300VUs apiece.
-This means 2 instances per load zone and your individual **\_\_VU** values will thus vary from 1 to 250.

 ## k6 Test Coordinator